North Carolina Work First Family Assistance

 What is the Benefit Diversion in NC?

-Families who are experiencing a temporary financial or personal crisis may apply for Benefit Diversion as an alternative to traditional cash assistance.
+Families who are experiencing a temporary financial or personal crisis may apply for Benefit Diversion as an alternative to ongoing cash assistance.

 It provides a lump-sum payment, up to three months of benefits, and referrals to other services like Medicaid, child support, and child care assistance.